Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCborStreamReader-c.rst

 Most errors detected by :sip:ref:`~PyQt6.QtCore.QCborStreamReader` during normal item parsing are not recoverable.
 The code using :sip:ref:`~PyQt6.QtCore.QCborStreamReader` may opt to handle the data that was properly decoded or it can opt to discard the entire data.

 The only recoverable error is :sip:ref:`~PyQt6.QtCore.QCborError.Code.EndOfFile`, which indicates that more data is required in order to complete the parsing.
-This situation is useful when data is being read from an asynchronous source, such as a pipe (`QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_) or a socket (QTcpSocket, QUdpSocket, QNetworkReply, etc.).
+This situation is useful when data is being read from an asynchronous source, such as a pipe (`QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_) or a socket (\ :sip:ref:`~PyQt6.QtNetwork.QTcpSocket`, :sip:ref:`~PyQt6.QtNetwork.QUdpSocket`, :sip:ref:`~PyQt6.QtNetwork.QNetworkReply`, etc.).
 When more data arrives, the surrounding code needs to call either :sip:ref:`~PyQt6.QtCore.QCborStreamReader.addData`, if parsing from a :sip:ref:`~PyQt6.QtCore.QByteArray`, or :sip:ref:`~PyQt6.QtCore.QCborStreamReader.reparse`, if it is instead reading directly a the QIDOevice that now has more data available (see :sip:ref:`~PyQt6.QtCore.QCborStreamReader.setDevice`).

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QCborStreamWriter`, QCborValue, :sip:ref:`~PyQt6.QtCore.QXmlStreamReader`.